NathanaelA/nativescript-websockets/src/README.md

 ** protocols - (Array of string) - Valid protocols.
-(See Limitation note) ** timeout - timeout  (Defaults to 60,0000ms on IOS amd 10,000ms on Android, setting this to 0 disables timeouts) ** allowCellular (ios only, defaults to True) - can disable the WebSocket from going over the cellular network
+(See Limitation note) ** timeout - timeout  (Defaults to 60,0000ms on IOS amd 10,000ms on Android, setting this to 0 disables timeouts) ** allowCellular (ios only, defaults to True) - can disable the WebSocket from going over the cellular network ** sslSocketFactory (android only, defaults to null) - you can pass in your ssl socket factory you want to use.

 #### Attaches an event to the WebSocket
 #### .attachEventListener(EventName, function, passedThis)